Welcome to the Port Phillip & Western Port Regional Catchment Strategy

 Victoria’s Regional Catchment Strategies

 The Port Phillip and Western Port region is home to more than five million people and includes urban Melbourne, growth centres on the urban fringe, highly productive farming, forested parks and ranges, and a network of rivers, wetlands and estuaries which flow to our two valuable bays Port Phillip Bay and Western Port.
 The region faces numerous, complex challenges including climate change, increasing urbanisation and population growth, and loss of biodiversity.

-If your organisation supports the directions of the strategy, you can join the growing list of Partner Organisations that are willing to share knowledge and contribute to achieving the targets.
+If your organisation supports the directions of the strategy, you can join the list of Partner Organisations that are willing to share knowledge and contribute to achieving the targets.